lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

     kspace_style pppm/tip4p 1.0e-5
     bond_style harmonic
     angle_style harmonic

+.. admonition:: If you are using LAMMPS-GUI
+    :class: gui

+    Open the **gcmc.lmp** file.

 Combining the two force fields, Vashishta and TIP4P/2005, is achieved using the ``hybrid/overlay`` pair style.
 The PPPM